 Both adjustability and storage ability are present here with adjustable cuffs and zippered front pockets and an internal smartphone pocket, respectively.

 As opposed to other ski jackets, the manufacturer sizes them by age.
 For instance, there is a specific size for ages 2-3, 4-5, 6-7, etc. The size options stop at age 13.

 Unfortunately, your child can’t be too picky here.
-There are three color options to choose from, navy, pink, and purple, and only you can decide if they will adapt well for your child.
+There are three color options to choose from, navy, pink, and purple, and only you can decide if they will adapt well to your child.

 While not the flashiest jacket of the bunch, it does a superb job of repelling water and delivering warmth.
 At the end of the day, when it comes to ski jackets, it is really hard to ask for much more.

 10. Obermeyer Aisha